Last Updated: August 20th, 2024Categories: Blog, Solutions11.1 min read

 Business Intelligence in ERP; Everything You Need to Know

-Businesses hunger for innovative ways to gain an edge.
-One powerful alliance emerging in this quest is the integration of Business Intelligence (BI) with Enterprise Resource Planning (ERP) systems.
+Businesses are constantly looking for innovative ways to gain an edge.
+One powerful alliance emerging in this regard is the integration of Business Intelligence (BI) with Enterprise Resource Planning (ERP) systems.
 In what follows, we’ll have a closer look at the practicality, benefits, and challenges of implementing BI within your ERP system.

 What is Business Intelligence?